Charles Peace: Prosecution

 Peace was remanded for a week, in which he refused to give his name.
-But while in captivity he wrote a letter to a business colleague who decided to co-operate with police.
+However, while in captivity he wrote a letter to a business colleague who decided to co-operate with police.
 The colleague revealed its author as Peace, writing under his pseudonym John Ward.
 Under that name, he was tried at the Old Bailey for burglary and the attempted murder of PC Robinson.
-The evidence against the prisoner was clear, and he was sentenced by Justice Hawkins to penal servitude for life.
+The evidence against the prisoner was clear, and he was sentenced by Justice Henry Hawkins to penal servitude for life.

 From Pentonville prison, where he was serving his sentence, Peace was taken to Sheffield, where he appeared before the stipendiary magistrate at the Town Hall and was charged with the murder of Dyson.
 As Mrs Dyson's cross-examination was adjourned to the next hearing, Peace was taken back to London to await the second hearing.
 However, the hearing had to be adjourned for a further eight days: on the journey back to Sheffield, Peace jumped from the train near Kiveton Park and was found unconscious beside the track.
+According to another account, Peace only attempted to jump and was restrained by a warden.

 Declared fit to stand trial, Peace appeared for his second examination before the magistrate.
 His solicitor, William Clegg, tried to prove that Mrs Dyson had been on more intimate terms with Peace than she was ready to admit, and that Dyson had been the aggressor in a struggle in which Peace had reacted in self-defence.
 A number of pencilled notes had been found near the scene, which appeared to have been written by Mrs Dyson, indicating a close relationship with Peace, though she denied having written them.
 (At the Coroner's inquest after the murder, she said her husband had seen them and declared them to be forgeries, possibly by Peace himself.)
 After the hearing, Peace was committed for trial at the Leeds Assizes, to begin on 4 February 1879.